-Marine mammals migrating to Alaska also encounter threats outside the TMAA (Díaz-Torres et al., 2016; Lian et al., 2018; Thiel et al., 2018).
+Marine mammals migrating to Alaska also encounter threats outside the GOA Study Area (Díaz-Torres et al., 2016; Lian et al., 2020; Thiel et al., 2018).
 In Alaska from 2011 through 2015, records of approximately 3,700 human-marine mammal interactions were reviewed by NMFS and determined to have resulted in 440 entanglement/entrapment-related marine mammal serious injury or mortality to various species (Helker et al., 2017).
 For example, between 2011 and 2015 the most common cause of serious injuries for the Eastern U.S. stock of Steller sea lions was entanglement in marine debris or fishery gear (totaling 146 sea lions) (Helker et al., 2017); for the period from 2012 to 2016 this total was 117 seriously injured Steller sea lions (Helker et al., 2019).
 Entanglement of California sea lions and Steller sea lions documented along the north coast of Washington from 2010 to 2018 were mostly from shipping packing bands, followed by salmon flashers during the local ocean salmon troll season (Allyn & Scordino, 2020).
-Likely reflecting fishery practices across the North Pacific, in the Northwest Hawaiian Islands, where there have been active efforts at marine debris removal since 1996, the National Oceanic and Atmospheric Administration marine debris team has removed 848 metric tons of derelict fishing nets and debris and estimates an additional 52 metric tons of derelict fishing gear collects on the shallow coral reefs and shores there every year (National Oceanic and Atmospheric Administration, 2018e).

-On the U.S. West Coast for the marine mammal stocks that are present in the TMAA, marine debris resulted in mortalities to 129 marine mammals in the five-year period from 2013 to 2017 (the majority California sea lions), two gray whales, and one each of the following species: humpback whale, minke whale, and harbor porpoise (Barcenas De La Cruz et al., 2017; Carretta et al., 2019a).
+On the U.S. West Coast, for the marine mammal stocks that are present in the GOA Study Area, marine debris resulted in mortalities to 129 marine mammals in the five-year period from 2013 to 2017 (the majority California sea lions), two gray whales, and one each of the following species: humpback whale, minke whale, and harbor porpoise (Barcenas De La Cruz et al., 2017; Carretta et al., 2019a).
 From 2013 through 2017, there were 10 blue whales, 54 humpback whales, and six sperm whales entanglements documented for those ESA-listed species (Carretta et al., 2019a).
-Marine debris documented off the Mexican Central Pacific coast (Díaz-Torres et al., 2016) and waters farther south (Thiel et al., 2018) also have the potential to impact marine mammals that migrate to Alaska, such as the ESA-listed humpback whale DPSs from Mexico and the stock of blue whales along the U.S. West Coast that move at least as far south as the Costa Rica Dome located off the west coast of Central America.
+Marine debris documented off the Mexican Central Pacific coast (Díaz-Torres et al., 2016) and waters farther south (Thiel et al., 2018) also have the potential to impact marine mammals that migrate to Alaska, such as the ESA-listed humpback whale DPSs from Mexico and the stock of blue whales along the U.S. West Coast that move at least as far south as the Costa Rica Dome2 located off the west coast of Central America.